grame-cncm/faust/architecture/max-msp/README.md

   - `-nopatch` : to deactivate patch generation
   - `-nopost` : to disable Faust messages to Max console
   - `-soundfile` : when compiling DSP using 'soundfile' primitive, to add needed resources
-  - `-soundfile-static` when compiling DSP using 'soundfile' primitive, to add needed resources in static mode
+  - `-soundfile-static`: when compiling DSP using 'soundfile' primitive, to add needed resources in static mode
   - `-help or -h` : shows the different options

 The *faust2msp* tools has to be used to create old Max5 compatible externals, the *faust2max6* tools has to be used starting with Max6.